vivektangudu123/PitchPulse/README.md

 This completes the setup for front-end

 ### Nodejs connection
-Download `Mongo` to the directory of project
-\
-Go to `Mongo/server` and type following cmds
+Go to `project/Mongo/server` and type following cmds
 \
 \
 `npm init -y`